SixLabors/docs/articles/polygonclipper/gettingstarted.md

 From there, most applications either run a boolean operation with [`PolygonClipper`](xref:SixLabors.PolygonClipper.PolygonClipper) or generate stroke-outline geometry with [`PolygonStroker`](xref:SixLabors.PolygonClipper.PolygonStroker).

+PolygonClipper does not attach units or coordinate-system meaning to vertices.
+Your application decides whether a vertex represents pixels, points, millimeters, tiles, or world coordinates.
+The important part is to use one consistent coordinate space for all inputs to a single operation.

 ## Build Two Input Polygons

 This example creates two rectangles, then intersects them: